 DotNetVault_NoExplicitByRefAlias

 Ref local aliases to the Value property of a locked resource permit unsynchronized access to that resource.
 This rule, therefore, prevents ref local aliasing of any property whose return value is annotated with the BasicVaultProtectedResourceAttribute.
 This attribute annotates the Value property of the LockedVaultObject<TVault, [VaultSafeTypeParam] T> to prevent such unsynchronized access.

+DotNetVault_ReportWhiteLists

+This rule is used to identify the location of the whitelist files described below in § 6.a.
+By annotating a struct or class with the ReportWhiteListLocationsAttribute, a diagnostic warning will be emitted containing the paths of the whitelist files and whether they exist.
+This is a convenience feature: on some systems, it can be difficult to find these files.

 Attributes